 Anyone looking forward to studying in the US should also have a clear understanding of which student visa they need to apply for.
 Here are the three US non-immigrant visas for students:

-F-1 Visa (Academic Studies) - One of the most common US student visas or the academic visa is the F-1 Visa.
+F-1 Visa (Academic Studies) - One of the most common US student visas or academic visas is the F-1 Visa.
 International students applying for an academic program o English language program in the US should apply for an F-1 visa.

 May work on Optional Practical Training (OPT) before and after completion of their degree.